dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 </div>

 All future invoices will display the information that you provided.
-If you provided a billing email address that will be the address invoices will be sent to.